Ethel Ronzoni Bishop: Work

 Ronzoni was an instructor of home economics at the University of Missouri from 1914 to 1917, and was assistant professor of Home Economics at the University of Minnesota for the 1917–18 academic year.

-Following her PhD, Bishop joined the Washington University School of Medicine in 1923, where she worked as an assistant professor until 1943; she appears to be the first woman to have joined the School's academic faculty.
+Following her Ph.D., Ronzoni joined the Washington University School of Medicine in 1923, where she worked as an assistant professor until 1943; she appears to be the first woman to have joined the school's academic faculty.
 While there, she ran the chemistry lab of the Department of Medicine and Barnes Hospital.
 In 1943 she was promoted to associate professor of biochemistry, a position she held until her retirement in 1959.
 After World War II, she switched to neuropsychiatry and ran the lab in the Department of Psychiatry.

-As a researcher, Bishop's main focus was carbohydrate metabolism.
+As a researcher, Ronzoni's main focus was carbohydrate metabolism.
 She also researched amino acid metabolism, steroid hormones and muscle biochemistry.

 Personal life

 While attending the University of Wisconsin, Ronzoni met George Holman Bishop.
 Bishop also worked at Washington University.
-Ronzoni and Bishop lived in the historical William Long Log House; after the death of Ronzoni in 1975, the St. Louis County took over the home.
+Ronzoni and Bishop lived in the historical William Long Log House; after the death of Ronzoni in 1975, St. Louis County took over the home.